-- 1) The students will be able to understand the difference between the elementary and complex reactions with reference to the concepts in chemical kinetics. - 2) The student will derive the rate law for the different complex reactions. - 3) The student will understand Collision and Activated complex theory. - 4) The student will understand the kinetics of Enzyme catalysis

-- 5) The student will understand the stopped flow technique and flash photolysis and Pulse radiolysis techniques to study the fast reactions. - 6) The students will understand the concepts in surface Chemistry and its application in catalysis. - 7) The student will understand the kinetics of catalytic reactions based on enzyme catalysis, autocatalysis - 8) The student will solve the numerical problems.
+- 1) The students will be able to understand the difference between the elementary and complex reactions with reference to the concepts in chemical kinetics. - 2) The student will derive the rate law for the different chain reactions. - 3) The student will understand Collision and Activated complex theory. - 4) The student will understand the kinetics of Enzyme catalysis - 5) The student will understand the stopped flow technique and flash photolysis and Pulse radiolysis techniques to study the fast reactions. - 6) The student will understand the kinetics of catalytic reactions based on enzyme catalysis, autocatalysis - 7) The student will solve the numerical problems.

-1. Atkin's Physical Chemistry by P.W.Atkin and J. De Paula ; W. H. Freeman And Company Eighth edition (2006).
-ISBN: 0-7167-8759-8

-- 2. Physical Chemistry by T.Engel and P. Reid - 3.
+- 1. Atkin's Physical Chemistry by P.W.Atkin and J. De Paula; W. H. Freeman And Company Eighth edition (2006).
+ISBN: 0-7167-8759-8 - 2.
+Physical Chemistry by T.Engel and P. Reid - 3.
 Physical Chemistry and molecular approach by D. Mequarie and J. Siman - 4.
 Physical Chemistry for biological sciences by Raymond Chang (Universal books, 2000) - 5.
 Physical Chemistry by Merron and C.F.
 Prouton - 6.
 Physical Chemistry by G.M.
 Barrow - 7.
 Quantum Chemistry by I. Levine - 8.
 Quantum Chemistry by R.K.
 Prasad - 9.
 Physical Chemistry through Problems by S.K.
 Dogra